A homeless man has been given a job and a roof over his head thanks to a teenager who saw his impassioned plea.

 Luckily, the note was spotted by 16-year-old Charlotte Howard.
 After she snapped some photos of Johnson’s sign and tent, she posted them to social media and started a GoFundMe page in hopes of drumming up enough cash to buy him a used caravan.

-Since a local charity was inspired to donate a caravan to Johnson, the money will now be used to provide him with supplies, food, and additional resources to make up for his last nine years of living on the streets.
+Since a local charity was inspired to donate a caravan to Johnson, the money is being used to provide him with supplies, food, and additional resources to make up for the last nine years of living on the streets.

 Not only that, a local landscaper contacted Johnson about starting a home repair business.